How to Qualify for EI Benefits During Retirement in Canada

 Special EI benefits are accessible in specific circumstances, such as

 These benefits relate to temporary leaves, not permanent job loss.
 Retirees would not qualify for special EI benefits.
+For this reason, your status as a “retiree” does not automatically prevent you from qualifying.

 Eligibility Criteria for Regular EI Benefits as a Retiree